kart-c/kart-c/README.md

 # Hi 👋 I am Kartik!

-- 🌎 I am from Pune, India.
+- 🌎 I am a Software Developer from Pune, India.
-- ✍ I am learning web development.
 - 📧 You can contact me at [kartikeyachoudhary11@gmail.com](mailto:kartikeyachoudhary11@gmail.com)

 ---